solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-08-AzureSynapseAnalytics/README.md

 - For the database name, type **contosostore**
 - For the username, type **wsuser**
 - For the password, type **Solliance123**
-- Select **Test connection**, ensure a success message is displayed.
+- Select **Test connection**, then ensure a success message is displayed.
 - Select **Create**

 ## Exercise 2: Create PowerBI Workspace

 - Open the Power BI Portal, https://powerbi.microsoft.com
-- Sign in with your lab credentials
+- Sign in with the lab credentials
 - In the left navigation, expand **Workspaces**
 - Select **Create a workspace**
 - For the name, type **PostgreSQL**